Glitch-guy0/nix-dots/homeUtils/README.md

-this file is extention of *home-manager* and should contain configuraion of application / packages with it's dependencies and service configs, so that it should work out of the box
+this file is extention of *home-manager* and should contain configuraion of application / packages with it's dependencies and service configs, so that it should work out of the box.

-but the application configuration will be on the userside.
+all the global config / will be stored here

+### what to do
+- these stores the default most used pkgs with configs stay here
+- if you need to use slightly different but not that you need. then copy this and paste it in your user dir `/users/<user>/package.config.nix`

 ## file structure
 homeUtils